wannabenerd404/BasicsOfWebDev/README.md

-h1 This is my repository for the Basics of Web Develpoment course. h2 I have task folders for organization.
+This is my repository for the Basics of Web Develpoment course.